elsaschutfort/math4610/softwareManual.md

 The following line will produce a program **l2-norm** that can be ran.

-``$ gcc -o l2-norm l2-norm.c``
+      $ gcc -o l2-norm l2-norm.c`

-**Description/Purpose:** This routine will compute the single precision float value for the machine epsilon.
+**Description/Purpose:** This routine will compute the distance of the vector coordinate from the origin of the vector space.

-**Input:** There's no input for the program.
+**Input:** A vector in the form of an array must be entered to compute l2-norm.

-**Output:** smaceps returns the single precision value for the machine epsilon
+**Output:** l2-noorm calculates the distance of the vector coordinate from the origin of the vector space where the vector is the vector inputted.

       L2-Norm: 13.65

 **Usage/Example:**

-This funcyion doesn't take any arguements needed to be inputted and it returns the single point precision mach epsilon.
-This function can be used to analyze the behavior of a computer, and typically only needs to be ran once on a computer.
+This function takes in the vector in the form of an array as input and returns the l2 norm of the inputted vector.

     double vector[] = {1.2, -3.4, 5.6, -7.8, 9.0}; // Replace with your vector
     int size = sizeof(vector) / sizeof(vector[0]);